 The good news is modern preamps and mixing consoles typically have safety features to mitigate electrical surges and turn the power on gently after an outage or brownout.

 Conversely, older mixers and preamps often have unregulated supplies that will surge even when powered up properly.
 In these cases, even turning the audio device on while the +48 V button is engaged could blow out a ribbon microphone connected to it.

-Once again, these surges will cause transient spikes with the potential to pass through the output transformer of the ribbon microphone and damage the diaphragm.
+Once again, these surges will cause transient spikes that can pass through the ribbon microphone’s output transformer and damage the diaphragm.

 Active Ribbons And Active Circuitry

 Active ribbon mics actually need phantom power (or some other DC power source) to function properly.
 These microphones, therefore, are designed with proper protection from the dangers of phantom power.